Things to do in Mendocino. What you need to know to plan your own Mendocino getaway- the perfect hideaway on the northern California coast!

 I’ve lived in California through so many different stages of my life, and I will always feel a deep love for my home – which is exactly why I love sharing so many parts of it with you guys, especially when it’s a new part to me!

-I had the chance to spend the first weekend of December up in Mendocino for a girls weekend with one of my best friends, and in the process I experienced a new favorite part of northern California.
+I had the chance to spend the first weekend of December on a Mendocino getaway with one of my best friends, and in the process, I experienced a new favorite part of northern California.
 There are so many things to do in Mendocino – my 36 hours in Mendocino was an adventure that I will never forget.

-Mendocino is an easy weekend getaway from San Francisco.
+It is easy to embark on a weekend in Mendocino from San Francisco.
 It’s the place you go when you want to get out of the city and smell the fresh coastal air, surrounded by redwood trees, nature trails, and pioneer history.

-Here is my weekend in Mendocino itinerary for your own girls trip – or maybe a romantic getaway or family reunion.
+Here is my weekend in Mendocino itinerary to help you plan girls trips – or maybe romantic Mendocino getaways or family reunions.
 It’s one of the chillest parts of the California coast, and a must-see if you love the idea of a relaxing weekend surrounded by nature – beach and lush forests included.